 Those who subscribe strongly to the hollow Earth theory believe that Admiral Richard Byrd when flying over the North Pole noticed a massive opening in the ground and discovered inside a lush and mystical land, which enthusiasts have equated with Agartha.
 There is in fact no evidence of Byrd ever saying or writing any such thing.
 Several decades ago, after Byrd had died and was no longer around to comment on the matter, the story was first introduced in a book by a writer on sensationalist mystery themes and who claimed, without offering any evidence or references at all, that Byrd describes it all in a diary which is either “secret” or “missing.”
 No such diary has ever been found and there is nothing in Byrd’s actual and known diaries that even hints at such an experience or discovery.
 To this day, those who promote the idea base it solely on claims for which they cannot offer the slightest evidence.

 Having said that, the North Pole is very significant esoterically, as “The Secret Doctrine” shows, and a few times HPB speaks of the North Pole, or rather the generally undiscoverable “imperishable sacred land” in the region of the North Pole in the same way as she speaks of Shambhala, despite the latter being indicated to be in Central Asia.
-Admittedly, the whole complete truth on the subject has not been revealed in Theosophy, nor will it for some time to come, but when it is referred to, there is never any mention of subterranean or underground kingdoms in connection with it.
+This may be partly because what we now call Asia and the North Pole were originally one land, during the earliest Root Races on this Earth, “that part of the world now known as Asia being only cut off from it in a later age, and divided by the glacial waters.”
+(S.D.
+2:401) Admittedly, the whole complete truth on the subject has not been revealed in Theosophy, nor will it for some time to come, but when it is referred to, there is never any mention of either Shambhala or the “imperishable sacred land” being subterranean or being an underground kingdoms.
+It is said, however, that “subterranean passages, known only to the chiefs, communicated with it in all directions.”
+(S.D.
+2:220, Isis 1:590)

 “It is strange to see the very old disciples, sat around the Teacher of ever-youthful appearance, who sits beneath the Banyan Tree.
 The Teacher always teaches in silence, yet the disciples receive the answers to all their questions.
 Salutations to that Dakshinamurti, who is the meaning of the Pranava – OM – who is the personification of unalloyed Wisdom, who is crystal clear in his thought, and who is the epitome of peace.
 Salutations to that Dakshinamurti, who is the Teacher of the entire world, who is the doctor to those afflicted by the disease of birth and death, and who is the treasure house of all knowledge.”